 Another place I remember was called Swanky’s International.
 It was up at the end of Magsaysay and a short block or so to the east on Rizal Avenue.
 The bands there always covered songs by the likes of Led Zeppelin, Black Sabbath, Jimi Hendrix, Grand Funk Railroad and Deep Purple.
 The girls there could “doctor” your cigarette for you if you chose to partake.
 It was interesting that this place had a uniformed guard at the entrance, as some of the joints did.
 He was usually leaning in the doorway with one hand up around the corner of the door jamb.
 I was told that there was a button up there at his fingertips and when he would recognize someone from the local police, vice or drug force approaching, he would trigger a certain light on the wall that alerted the girls to hide any contraband that may be out.

 The music was rather comforting in that it reminded you of home.
 Sometimes it was sad for the same reason.
 The one common thread with all the clubs was our beverage of choice, good old San Miguel beer.
 When especially sultry out you would offer the boy an extra 25 cents to bring you one from the bottom of the cooler with frost on it.
 And if he dug one from the bottom of the freezer/cooler that still has slush in it, give him an extra dime!
 They really could occasionally find one in that condition!
 The “working” girls would always come to your table and try to get you to buy them an over-priced cocktail with which the bar raked in their revenue.
 The girls were also there to solicit favors for later in the evening, if you chose.
 Most all of these women would tell you that they from some distant village or province and were here to make money for their family and for college.
 These girls were like temporary wives or girlfriends to some of the guys.
 They knew when you were getting shipped out and when you would return, so were available for you on your next visit to Subic Bay.
 Evidently there was a coconut telegraph that could provide the “ladies” with ship movement and know what we were doing before we did.
-John had his Yolanda and Scotty had Jane Fonda Superstar, who worked upstairs at the D’Wave Club.
-Now I don’t remember how she got that nickname by us, but I’m betting it was before we were aware of the full impact of Jane Fonda’s anti-war stand.
+John had his Yolanda and another shipmate had Jane Fonda Superstar, who worked upstairs at the D’Wave Club.
+Now I don’t remember how she got that nickname by us, but I’m betting it was before we were aware of the full impact of Jane Fonda’s (the actress) anti-war stand.
 Oh, to be young and single in this third-world Adult DisneyLand.
+Sort of a kinky nirvana.
 This was everything (and more) my friend Dave said it was several years prior.
 As I recall, the interiors of most of these places seemed the same; dimly lit and muggy.
-Some had swamp coolers or real a/c, others not.
+Some had swamp coolers or real a/c units, others not.
 Some had more spiders or lizards on the walls than others.
 Some had floor shows that would be really hard to describe.

 One club I remember up on the right side of Magsaysay had a pond out in front with a wrought iron fence surrounding the water.
 In this pond lived a 5 foot alligator (or was it a croc?).
 A woman stood outside with a basket where you could purchase a cute little live baby chick (or were they ducklings?) from her.
 Once you made the buy you were to toss it into the pond for the alligator to toy with, eventually gulping it down.
 One night I witnessed some inebriated marines daring each other to bite the heads off the little live creatures and then throw them in.
 Guess what?
 Headless chicks bobbing in the pool sort of took the sport out of the gator’s tortuous activity, but he ate them anyway.
 Don’t let anyone tell you a U.S. Marine ain’t tough!